andrrew-c/planning-applications/README.md

-# lewisham-planning
+# planning-applications
- Scraping and analysis of lewisham planning data
+ Scraping and analysis of planning data using local authority portals